 If you or a loved one is facing legal charges for sex crimes in Fort Lauderdale, Florida, you’ll want to understand the complexities of the state’s laws right away.
 Sex offenses can range widely in severity depending on what specific charges the crimes carry.
 However, you should understand that sex offenses and rape charges are very serious crimes in Florida, and consulting a reputable sex crime defender is your best course of action.

 In South Florida, sex offense charges can come with a variety of punishments.
-If you or someone you know is facing sex offense or rape charges in the Fort Lauderdale area, get in touch with our criminal defense attorneys immediately.
+If you or someone you know is facing sex offenses or rape charges in the Fort Lauderdale area, get in touch with our criminal defense attorneys immediately.
 We offer free consultations for your case.

 Sex Offense Charges in Fort Lauderdale